Your complete guide to risk assessments — with free templates

 (Source: Management of Health and Safety at Work Regulations 1999)

-You also need to ensure that you have undertaken a working from home risk assessment to cover your remote or hybrid-working teams.
+It it a very proactive approach, so you also need to ensure that you have undertaken a working from home risk assessment to cover your remote or hybrid-working teams.
 Your approach to home working should be balanced, so although you’re unlikely to need to visit individual team members’ homes, you do need to make sure they have healthy and safe environments to work from.

 A risk assessment must be completed if there is ‘reasonably foreseeable and significant risk’, and if your business has five or more staff it must be written down.